jingyany/AirbnbVizTool/Design Specification and Project Plan(hw7).md

 #### Component Specification:
 ### Ridge Regression
-Name:
+Name: MinCoeff_Ridge

--MinCoeff_Ridge

 What it does:

--Fitting the data by sklearn.linear_model.RidgeCV , and find the alpha
+- Fitting the data by sklearn.linear_model.RidgeCV , and find the alpha

--Using the optimal alpha for sklearn.linear_model.Ridge, and find the optimal coefficients
+- Using the optimal alpha for sklearn.linear_model.Ridge, and find the optimal coefficients

 Input:

--Y, price
+- Y, price

--X, Matrix of Variables
+- X, Matrix of Variables

 Output:

--The Optimal Coefficients by Ridge regression
+The Optimal Coefficients by Ridge regression

 ### Lasso
-Name:
+Name: MinCoeff_Lasso

--MinCoeff_Lasso

 What it does:

--Fitting the data by sklearn.linear_model.lassoCV , and find the optimal alpha
+- Fitting the data by sklearn.linear_model.lassoCV , and find the optimal alpha

--Using the optimal alpha for sklearn.linear_model.lasso, and find the optimal coefficients
+- Using the optimal alpha for sklearn.linear_model.lasso, and find the optimal coefficients

 Input:

--Y, price
+- Y, price

--X, Matrix of Variables
+- X, Matrix of Variables

 Output:

--The Optimal Coefficients by Lasso
+The Optimal Coefficients by Lasso

 ### Elastic-Net

-Name:
+Name: MinCoeff_Ent
--MinCoeff_Ent

 What it does:

--Fitting the data by sklearn.linear_model.ElasticNetCV , and find the optimal alpha and l1_ration
+- Fitting the data by sklearn.linear_model.ElasticNetCV , and find the optimal alpha and l1_ration

--Using the optimal alpha and l1_ration for sklearn.linear_ElasticNetCV , and find the optimal Coefficients for price predicting model
+- Using the optimal alpha and l1_ration for sklearn.linear_ElasticNetCV , and find the optimal Coefficients for price predicting model

 Input :

--Y, price
+- Y, price

--X, Matrix of Variables
+- X, Matrix of Variables

 Output :

--The Optimal Coefficients by Elastic-Net
+The Optimal Coefficients by Elastic-Net

 ### Price Predicting

-Name:
+Name: PricePredicting

--PricePredicting

 What it Does: